 - 3 rice cooker cups brown rice (180 ml x 3 cups = 540 ml)

-- ¾ tsp salt (optional, but salt will help reducing bitterness of brown rice)
+- ¾ tsp kosher salt or sea salt (use half if using table salt) (optional, but salt will help reducing bitterness of brown rice)

 - 600 ml water